2491-NoMythic/2020-TOF-Sensors/README.md

 The objective was to 1) use multiple VL8180 sensors that have a fixed I2C address, and 2) free up the RoboRio code to simply need to check a digitalInput as you would a limit switch.

-There is more documentation in the Arduino code.
+There is some more documentation in the Arduino code.